Michigan Supreme Court rejects ‘insurrectionist ban’ case and keeps Trump on 2024 primary ballot – KION546

 Michigan Supreme Court rejects ‘insurrectionist ban’ case and keeps Trump on 2024 primary ballot

-The outcome contrasts with the recent ruling from the Colorado Supreme Court, which kicked Trump off its primary ballot because of his role in the January 6 Capitol riot.
+The outcome, which was generally expected, is a victory for the former president, though an effort to remove him could be renewed for the general election.
+Wednesday’s decision contrasts with the recent ruling from the Colorado Supreme Court, which kicked Trump off its primary ballot because of his role in the January 6 Capitol riot.
+That decision has been paused pending an appeal.

 With these dueling decisions, the expected appeals to the US Supreme Court become even more critical, especially as the nation races toward the start of the 2024 primaries.
 Unlike in Colorado, the Michigan lawsuit never reached a trial and was dismissed early on in the process.
-An intermediate appeals court upheld the decision to toss the case.
+An intermediate appeals court upheld the decision to toss the case on procedural grounds.

 The Michigan Court of Claims judge who first got the case said state law doesn’t give election officials any leeway to police the eligibility of presidential primary candidates.
 He also said the case raised a political question that shouldn’t be decided in the courts.